patelsuhani/portfolio-site/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        <p>Let's Connect!</p>

-        <p>Whether it is about collaboration opportunities, inquiries, or just a friendly chat, feel free to reach out via any of the contact options below.
-Your message means a lot, and I will make sure to get back to you ASAP.</p>
+        Let's Connect!
+Whether it is about collaboration opportunities, inquiries, or just a friendly chat, feel free to reach out via any of the contact options below.
+I will make sure to get back to you ASAP.
+Thanks!

-        <p>I am excited to hear from you!</p>
       # Contact (add or remove contact options as necessary)
       email: patelsuhani07@gmail.com
       phone: +1-215-960-4462